I. Creating Your Draws

 V. Publishing and Un-Publishing Your Draws

-Hint: Just like publishing draws places them on your event page, un-publishing will remove them.
+Unpublishing draws will remove them from your event page.
 To un-publish a draw, simply click the Publish button again, uncheck the boxes of the draws you'd like to un-publish, and click Publish to save your choices.
-Only draws checked off in this pop-up window will continue to be published.
+Note: Draws that have scores, cannot be unpublished.

 VI.
 Viewing and Printing Your Draws from the Event Page